 There is no legislative activity around assisted dying in Mississippi.

 SB 2283, the Mississippi Death with Dignity Act, on January 13, 2017.
 The bill died in committee on January 31.

 The 2017 session is the first time the Mississippi legislature considered an assisted death bill in 20 years.
 Mississippi considered physician-assisted dying legislation once, in 1996 (HB 1023).

-What does Death with Dignity mean to you?
+What does death with dignity mean to you?

 Most people join our movement because of a heartbreaking personal experience.
 We receive stories of such experiences every day, and every day they inspire us to work toward ensuring terminally-ill Americans have the freedom to decide how they die.
 We want to hear from you.
-What's your Death with Dignity story?
+What's your death with dignity story?
 What inspired you to get involved in the cause?